 We offer a variety of bare-root plants, including fruit trees, berry bushes, native trees and shrubs.
 This year we are offering a selection of native trees and shrubs for enhancing pollinator habitat.
 Planting on your property with these native plants can provide many benefits: tasty snacks for you, beauty to your land and habitat for wildlife!
 We also have bee nesting blocks and rain barrels for sale.
 Bee blocks are being made by North Country Career Center (NCCC) Agricultural Sciences Department students and all proceeds go to Orleans County Future Farmers of America.
 Use barrels to collect and store rain water from your roof to reduce flow volume and pollution to storm drains and surface waters.

-The theme for this year’s conservation art show is “Ecosystem Services through an Artists’ Eye.”
+Together with the MAC Center for the Arts and the Memphremagog Watershed Association, the Orleans County Conservation District would like to invite you to the opening of our upcoming art show, “Ecosystem Services Through an Artist’s Eye.”
+Ecosystem services are defined as “the benefits provided by ecosystems to humans.”
 Many key ecosystem services – such as nutrient cycling, carbon sequestration, pest regulation, and pollination – sustain agricultural productivity, so farmers often take on the role of stewards of ecosystem services.
-This year’s theme will raise awareness of this emerging field of environmental economics, and acknowledge the work that farmers are doing to sustain and enhance the ecosystems of the NEK.
-We are planning to have the art exhibit opening event on Friday April 3rd, 2020 at the Memphremagog Art Center in downtown Newport.
+Currently in Vermont, we do not have a comprehensive way to monitor, evaluate, and monetize the ecosystem services provided by agriculture.
+The theme of this year’s conservation art show will raise awareness of this emerging field of environmental economics, and acknowledge the work that farmers are doing to sustain and enhance the ecosystems of the NEK.

 Water Quality Reports and Resources